Differences Between Systematic Risk and Unsystematic Risk

 The risk is the degree of uncertainty in any stage of life.
 For instance, while crossing the road, there is always a risk of getting hit by a vehicle if precautionary measures are not undertaken.
 Similarly, in the area of investment and finance, various risks exist since the hard-earned money of individuals and firms are involved in the cycle.

 In this article, we shall be focussing on the differences between Systematic and Unsystematic Risk.
-These risks are inevitable in any kind of financial decision and accordingly, one should be equipped to handle them in case they occur.
+These risks are inevitable in any financial decision, and accordingly, one should be equipped to handle them in case they occur.

 What is Systematic Risk?

-This is the risk which highlights the possibility of a collapse of the entire financial system or the stock market causing a catastrophic impact on the entire system in the country.
-It refers to the risks caused by financial system instability, potentially catastrophic or idiosyncratic events to the interlinkages and other interdependencies in the overall market.
+It is the risk that highlights the possibility of a collapse of the entire financial system or the stock market causing a catastrophic impact on the entire system in the country.
+It refers to the risks caused by financial system instability, potentially catastrophic or idiosyncratic events to the interlinkages, and other interdependencies in the overall market.

 Let us consider the below example for a clearer understanding:

-For e.g. Mr ‘A’ has made a portfolio constituting 500 shares of a Media company, 500 Corporate bonds, and 500 Government bonds.
-A recent interest rate cut has been announced by the Central Bank due to which Mr ‘A’ wants to reconsider the impact on his portfolio and how can re-work around it.
+E.g., Mr ‘A’ has made a portfolio constituting 500 shares of a Media company, 500 Corporate bonds, and 500 Government bonds.
+The Central Bank has announced a recent interest rate cut due to which Mr ‘A’ wants to reconsider the impact on his portfolio and how he can re-work around it.
 Given that the Beta of the portfolio is 2.0, it is assumed that portfolio returns will be fluctuating 2.0 times more than the market returns.

-Generally, investors who are risk-averse will prefer a portfolio of beta less than 1 so that they have to incur lower losses in case of sharp market decline.
-On the other hand, risk takers will prefer securities with high betas aiming for higher returns.
+Generally, risk-averse investors will prefer a portfolio of beta less than 1 so that they have to incur lower losses in case of a sharp market decline.
+On the other hand, risk-takers will prefer securities with high betas aiming for higher returns.